dotnet/docs-maui/docs/data-cloud/push-notifications.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/webservices-pushnotifications)

+Push notifications deliver information from a backend system to a client app.
+Apple, Google, and other platforms each have their own Push Notification Service (PNS).
+Azure Notification Hubs enable you to centralize notifications across platforms so that your backend app can communicate with a single hub, which takes care of distributing notifications to each platform-specific PNS.

+Azure Notification Hubs requires apps to register with the hub, define templates, and optionally subscribe to tags:

+- Registration links a platform-specific PNS handle to an identifier in the Azure Notification Hub.
+For more information about registrations, see [Registration management](/azure/notification-hubs/notification-hubs-push-notification-registration-management).
+- Templates allow devices to specify parameterized message templates.
+Incoming messages can be customized per device, and per tag.
+For more information, see [Notification hubs templates](/azure/notification-hubs/notification-hubs-templates-cross-platform-push-messages).
+- Tags can be used to subscribe to message categories such as news, sports, and weather.
+For more information, see [Routing and tag expressions](/azure/notification-hubs/notification-hubs-tags-segment-push-message).

 In this tutorial you'll use [Azure Notification Hubs](/azure/notification-hubs/notification-hubs-push-notification-overview) to send push notifications to a .NET Multi-platform App UI (.NET MAUI) app targeting Android and iOS.
-An ASP.NET Core Web API backend is used to handle [device registration](/azure/notification-hubs/notification-hubs-push-notification-registration-management#what-is-device-registration) for the client, and to initiate a push notification.
+An ASP.NET Core Web API backend is used to handle device registration for the client, and to initiate a push notification.
 These operations are handled using the [Microsoft.Azure.NotificationHubs](https://www.nuget.org/packages/Microsoft.Azure.NotificationHubs/) NuGet package.
-For more information on the overall approach, see [Registeration management from a backend](/azure/notification-hubs/notification-hubs-push-notification-registration-management#registration-management-from-a-backend).
+For more information on the overall approach, see [Registration management from a backend](/azure/notification-hubs/notification-hubs-push-notification-registration-management#registration-management-from-a-backend).

 This tutorial guides you through the following steps: